e-zz/logseq-pdf-extract/README.md

 ## 1. A Quick Guide

-### 1.1 Extract Zotero Items  (Experimental)
+### 1.1 Import Zotero Items  (Experimental)

 > ❗ **Requirement:** To use it, you need to install [ZotServer](https://github.com/e-zz/ZotServer/releases) plugin in Zotero.
 No extra configuration is needed.
 After installation, open `http://localhost:23119/` in your browser.
 If you see `No endpoint found`, then it's working.
 Also, keep Zotero open while importing.

-This function mimics Logseq's `/Zotero` command, but it's fully local.
-Till now, it supports importing items selected in Zotero and search in Zotero through a pop-up panel.
-More features are planned.
+This function serves as a local equivalent to Logseq's /Zotero command.
+Currently, it supports quick importing of items selected in Zotero or in a Zotero search panel.
+More features are planned and PRs welcome.

 - Shortcut `Ctrl+Alt+e` to import items selected in Zotero
-  - [ ] Import selected PDF items or attachments in Zotero
+  - [ ] Import selected PDF items (or single attachment of an item) in Zotero
 - Search Panel (`Ctrl+Alt+z` or slash command `/PDF: show search panel`)
   - [x] Search in Zotero and import items as Logseq pages
   - [x] Import items selected in Zotero as Logseq pages